 Maxwell was a controversial figure in both politics and business.
-He was known for his tough uncompromising attitude.
-He was often perceived as arrogant and demanding, but also as a person who good get much done.
+He was known for his tough, uncompromising attitude.
+He was often perceived as arrogant and demanding, but also as a person who could get much done.
 He was also fiercely defensive of his reputation and through his lawyers sued (and often successfully) publishers who lampooned him.
 In one case Private Eye lost nearly quarter of a million pounds in a libel suit by Robert Maxwell.

 His business ambition never diminished and in the late 80s and nineties, he purchased MacMillan publishing for $2.6 billion and also launched an ambitious pan European newspaper – which soon folded.

 His business became increasingly burdened with debt.
 Unknown to others during his lifetime, he started taking money from his companies pension funds to keep his business afloat.
-After his death, it soon became apparent he had left a huge whole in his companies pension funds.
+After his death, it soon became apparent he had left a huge hole in his companies pension funds.
 Though the government injected some money, many pensioners were left with only a fraction of their pension entitlement.

 Maxwell died in unexpected circumstance on 5 November 1991, at the age of 68, when he fell overboard from his luxury yacht.
 Because of the nature of his business debts, some have speculated his death was suicide or staged to avoid an impending investigation – though this has never been proved..